Pruvosby TELCOMA Global

 Hands-On Advice

-If you haven't managed agile projects, volunteer to lead a Scrum team or shadow one.
-Practice writing user stories, facilitating retrospectives, and managing a Kanban board.
-For the exam, focus on understanding when to apply different methodologies rather than memorizing processes.
+If you haven't managed agile projects, find a way to get exposure before the exam.
+Volunteer to facilitate a Scrum team's ceremonies, or shadow a Scrum Master.
+Practice writing user stories, running retrospectives, and managing a Kanban board.
+For exam prep specifically, focus on understanding when you'd choose predictive versus agile versus hybrid — that decision-making framework is what gets tested.

 PMP Exam Day Strategy